Top 5 Things To Serve With Cheese!

 Perhaps I'm biased since I work at Cheesyplace, but I think cheese is the most interesting and fun food of all time.
-So when I serve cheese, I always keep that in mind and try to make it as fun as possible for me and my guests.
+So when I serve cheese, I always keep that in mind and try to make it as enjoyable as possible for both myself and my guests.

 Cheese has so many different flavours happening, that it pairs with so many foods.
-So even the most exotic fruit, whether it's sweet or bitter or sour or anything else, will probably match some family of cheese.
+So even the most exotic fruit, whether it's sweet, bitter, sour, etc., it will probably match some family of cheese.
 Taste it with soft cheese, hard cheese, blue cheese, goat cheese and see what works.

 I'm loving the fresh Quince right now.
 I let them ripen and then serve thin wedges with my cheese.
 Go find some right now, they probably won't be around for too much longer.

 This is a new one that's been popular in the last couple of years.
 Who knew cheese would work well with chocolate.
-Someone was crazy enough to try it and it's been a 'thing' ever since.
+But someone was crazy enough to try it and it's been a 'thing' ever since!

-The good thing with these pairings is the selection of unique and fun products out on the market today and new ones being introduced all the time.
+The good thing with these pairings is the selection of unique and fun products out on the market today, along with new ones being introduced all the time.
 There's just so much to try.
 Everything from sweet to spicy, to a combination of both.

 I'm currently loving Nutty Honey by Rosewood Estates.
 It's a simple combination but works so well.

 We sometimes get a Spanish 'cake' made from dry figs, dates, walnuts, almonds and plums which has been popular with the guests recently.
-We included it last month with our cheese club and have gotten great feedback on it.
+We've included it with our cheese club and have gotten great feedback on it.

 That's it for now.
 Try these pairings and let me know how they went!